 But, then we had a son.
 We spent a ton of time setting up the nursery.
 Finding the best crib, the best changing table, and obviously set him up with a child safe purifier.
 Within the first few months we noticed that he always sounded like he had a cold.
 A trip to the pediatrician helped us realize that it actually wasn’t a cold… he was dried out.
 Eazy fix, we just moved one of our test humidifiers into his room to get the relative humidity to a more ideal range.
 To make sure things didn’t get too humid we also enlisted the help of our favorite thermometer/hydrometer.

-The digital thermometer helped us realize that our nursery temperature was pretty inconsistent and that the humidifier we were originally using wasn’t quite up to the task.
-Sometimes we’d go in to check the conditions and the temperature would be around 73 degrees with rH of about 35 percent.
+The digital thermometer helped us realize that our nursery temperature was pretty inconsistent.
+And, that the humidifier we were originally using wasn’t quite up to the task.
+Sometimes we’d go in to check the the temperature and rH – 73 degrees and 35 percent humidity.
 The next time we popped in to check the temp would be 65 and humidity would drop to 30 percent.

 This was the moment we really, truly started to care about temperature and relative humidity.
 We wanted our new baby to be comfortable.
 And, since he can’t really tell us himself we needed to collect some data.